andersfischernielsen/eba/README.md

 # EBA: An effective bug finder for C

-EBA is a prototype bug finder for C based on side-effect analysis and model-checking.
+EBA is a bug finder for C based on side-effect analysis and model-checking.

-For now, you can use it to find double-lock bugs in the Linux kernel, e.g.:
+For now, you can use it to find double-lock and double-unlock bugs in the Linux kernel, by:

     git clone --depth=1 https://github.com/torvalds/linux.git
     cd linux
     make allyesconfig
-    scripts/eba-linux.sh drivers/net

-The script will find all C source files under `drivers/`, call CPP on them, and call EBA to find potential double-locks.
-Be patient, this may take several hours.

-If EBA finds some potential bug in `path/to/file.c`, it will write the bug traces in `_eba/path/to/file.warn`:

-    find _eba/ -iname '*.warn'
+    make $FILENAME.i
+    ./eba {--dunlockaut ; --dlockaut ; --dlock ; --dunlock} $FILENAME.i

+See the `--help` EBA parameter for more options.

 ### Hows does it work?